mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

 ```
    - Notice how we have:
      - Multiple rows with the same temperature and measurement_time
-     - Different collection_times for the same reading
+     - Different `collection_times` for the same reading
      - Weather readings that update every 15 minutes

 2. **Create a Clean View**:
-   - Let's create a view that handles deduplication:
+   - Let's create a view in Athena that removes this deduplication:

 ```{code-block} sql
 CREATE OR REPLACE VIEW clean_weather_data AS